• Campground Host • Computers • Trail/Campground Maintenance • Visitor Information • General Assistance

 Duties include assisting park staff with day-to-day operations and maintenance tasks.
 These can include staffing the park entrance station, cleaning campsites and restrooms, mowing lawns, landscaping, painting and general upkeep of park facilities, 3.7 mile scenic parkway and 4 trailheads.
 Volunteers serve as the emergency contact overnight one to two weeknights per week while the resident park ranger is off duty.

 Mt.
 Ascutney State Park was established in 1935 and was built by the Civilian Conservation Corps.
 The park inludes a campground, 4 hking trails, lookout tower, group picnic shelter and 3.7 mile scenic automobile parkway on 3,200 acres of land.
 Mt.
 Ascutney is one of just a few locations in Vermont ideally suited for hang gliding.
-The park hosts annual foot and bicycle races up the parkway.
+The park hosts annual foot and bicycle races and automobile time trials up the parkway.

 All staff receive on the job training for all duties.
 Uniforms provided.